Oru Beach LT

 One of the most important metrics in this review is how each kayak handles on the water.
 While not all kayaks are made to take on the same types of water, we tested each one for the purpose for which they were created.
 We noted three primary attributes when assessing the handling ability of these kayaks.

-How well does the boat track (hold its course when moving on water) across flatwater?
+How well does the boat track (hold its course when moving on water) across flat water?
 How easily does it turn, and how responsive is it to small changes in paddle stroke?
 How much drag does the boat have and how much resistance do you feel as you paddle?
 How stable is the boat during different forms of paddling - relaxed vs. intense?
 How easy or difficult is the boat to paddle into or across wind?
 Can the kayak handle the type of water the manufacturer claims it's made for?
 After scores of hours of paddling, the Oru Beach LT and Advanced Elements AdvancedFrame and AE Convertible Tandem all proved to be excellent performers on the water; nearly as easy and responsive as some hardshell kayaks.
 They cut through the water better than we ever thought an inflatable or foldable kayak could.
-The Aquaglide Columbia XP Tandem XL was a close contender as well.
+The Aquaglide Columbia XP Tandem XL is a close contender as well.
+The Tucktec manages to combine the maneuverability of a shallow boat with the tracking gained from its good-sized tracking fin on the back.

 How waterproof is it?